MIDRC/Stanford_Penn_MIDRC_Deidentifier/README.md

 :hugs: Try out our model demo at https://huggingface.co/StanfordAIMI/stanford-deidentifier-base !

 This deidentifier was developped on radiology reports to automate the de-identification process, before using the reports in a research project or sharing them with other teams or institutions.
 It was also tested on other types of clinical notes and demonstrated high performance, as underlined in the associated publication.
+The project is meant for research purposes only.

 This project was made possible by MIDRC and part of **MIDRC CRP 1 - Natural language processing of radiology reports for COVID-19** (https://www.midrc.org/midrc-collaborating-research-projects/project-one-crp1).